tendermint/tendermint/CONTRIBUTING.md

 Fixes #nnnn
 ```

-Each PR should have one commit once it lands on `master`; this can be accomplished by using the "squash and merge" button on Github.
+Each PR should have one commit once it lands on `main`; this can be accomplished by using the "squash and merge" button on Github.
 Be sure to edit your commit message, though!

 ## Testing